A Realistic Retelling of Journey to the West?

 This might suggest a more religiously accurate version of Sun Wukong’s golden headband would include a figure or jewel representing Akshobhya.

 Fig. 3 – A modern painting of Manjusri by Ben Christian (larger version).
+The jewel above his forehead is a purple/blue color.
 Image found here

 Fig. 4 – The Siddham and Uchen script versions of the short mantra (larger version).
 Based on information found here.
 Fig. 5 – A version of the longer chant with Uchen script, as well as English and Chinese transliterations (larger version).
 Based on an image found here.